 For example, let’s say that the following accounts appear in the company’s general ledger in Intacct.

-When the data is imported to Budgeting and Planning, the employee-related GL accounts from Intacct are mapped to either individual budget lines, or to multiple budget lines, where the actuals amounts are distributed across the budget lines according to the dimensions you choose.
+When the data is imported to SIP, the employee-related GL accounts from Intacct are mapped to either individual budget lines, or to multiple budget lines, where the actuals amounts are distributed across the budget lines according to the dimensions you choose.
 For example:

-See Map your Sage Intacct accounts and dimensions to your budget in Budgeting and Planning for more information.
+See Map your Sage Intacct accounts and dimensions to your budget in SIP for more information.